 - Bluehost has a 30 day money back guarantee.
 If their hosting is not what you need or want, you can cancel at anytime

 Hopefully you can see the benefit of having a hosted website and why Bluehost is the web hosting service to use.

 Here is the Bluehost link to use or click the Bluehost Ad in the right sidebar or site bottom if you choose to support Leisure Freak, Retire Early and Often while you start on the path to create your own site.

-Your support will not affect the price you pay for Bluehost hosting service and if you do use my affiliate link or Bluehost site ad then a great big thanks to you from Leisure Freak Tommy.
+* Your support will not affect the price you pay for Bluehost hosting service and if you do use any of my affiliate links or a Bluehost site ad then a great big thanks to you from Leisure Freak Tommy.

 Steps to Retire to the Internet with a Website

 Following are the steps you need to take followed by some video based tutorials to show you just how easy it is to create a website and/or blog using Bluehost and WordPress.